Prospect Hill (New South Wales): Geography

-Rain that falls on the southern slopes of Prospect Hill flows into Prospect Creek and then via the Georges River into Botany Bay.
-The northern slopes drain into Girraween Creek and eventually into the Parramatta River and Port Jackson (Sydney Harbour).
-Close by to the west is Prospect Reservoir and beyond it, Eastern Creek flows north-west into the Nepean-Hawkesbury River, the mighty river that encircles Sydney forming the boundary of the Cumberland Plain and eventually flowing into the sea at Broken Bay.
+Prospect Hill is a free-standing hillock that is visible from the junction of Blacktown Road and the Great Western Highway.
+Access to this summit is from Reconciliation Rise from the south, Clunies Ross Street from the west (which is the main access point) and Durawi Street from the east, although the gates have been closed since 2017.
+The ridge between the hill and Marrong Reserve to the south was cut through by a quarry road, now improved as Butu Wargun Drive but with a barrier to vehicular traffic at the point where it crosses the ridge.
+The hill was a popular picnic spot in the 1920s.
+The hill is 112 m above sea level.
+Moreover, the hill is an important venue to the Aboriginal community during the annual NAIDOC Week and Reconciliation Day, in addition to it being the site of focus for school excursions.

 Lying centrally in the Cumberland Plain and dominating the landscape of the area, Prospect Hill is Sydney's largest body of igneous rock and rises to a height of 117 metres above sea level.
 The hill is located between the south-west corner of CSIRO Division of Animal Production site and the south-east corner of the Boral Resources (NSW) site at Greystanes.
 The CSIRO portion of Prospect Hill is generally cleared for pasture grasses, with remnant stands of native vegetation along a creek line that runs from north to south along the site.
 The portion of Prospect Hill located within the Boral site has remnant stands of trees and has been partially used as part of the Boral Brickworks operation.

 The first settlement of the area occurred in 1791 on the eastern and southern slopes of Prospect Hill, however no buildings dating from the 18th or 19th century remain above ground.
 A number of the original boundaries of the Prospect land grants of 1791 can be identified when looking east across the CSIRO site from Prospect Hill.
 On the slope of Prospect Hill, north of the hilltop, is an abandoned quarry dating to the later part of the 19th century.
+The site is a former industrial building, agricultural farms, quarry, rural housing, research facility and pastoral property and now industrial building, housing, brick quarry and pastoral property.